mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 What it measures: Difference in false-positive rates between groups (innocent individuals).

-Why it matters: Protects unqualified individuals from false accusations or unfair advantages—critical for maintaining system credibility and avoiding harmful false positives.
+Why it matters: Protects unqualified individuals from false approvals or unfair advantages—critical for maintaining system credibility and avoiding harmful false positives.

 Interpretation:
 - 0 = equal protection from false positives